assansanogo/moretestgithubactions/README.md

 * in the root folder you will find streamliner.py
  - attempt to use R for data wrangling and python to interact with APIS and other services (here: SendGrid).

+At tehend of each run, you can download the `consolidated report` (which include previous runs)

 # 1. Challenges

 I designed the solution with a stack of tools which are the closest to Streamline stack.<br>